-Agree to continue and where necessary expand the cooperation on management and research in the flyway context as outlined in the vision in Annex #, shared by relevant organisations.
+Agree to continue and where necessary expand the cooperation on management and research in the flyway context as outlined in the vision in Annex 3, shared by relevant organisations.

-Request the WSB to investigate possibilities for applying modern techniques for Flyway monitoring.

 NATURE CONSERVATION AND INTEGRATED ECOSYSTEM MANAGEMENT

 Reconfirm that the Wadden Sea Plan is the coordinated management plan for the Wadden Sea World Heritage property which also applies to the nominated property.